 IELT Exam Syllabus 2017

-IELTS Syllabus 2017: Both IELTS formats in IELTS syllabus – IELTS Academic and IELTS General Training – are made up of four compulsory sections – Listening, reading, writing and speaking.
-IELTS Test is designed to reflect real life use of English — at study, at work, and at play and IELTS results are graded on a unique IELTS 9-band scale.
-Mentioned below are the different sections in the IELTS syllabus:
+IELTS Syllabus 2017: Both formats of IELTS — IELTS Academic and IELTS General Training — consist of four compulsory sections: Listening, Reading, Writing, and Speaking.
+The IELTS test is designed to assess your real-life use of English in study, work, and daily interactions.
+Results are graded on the unique IELTS 9-band scale.
+The sections of the IELTS syllabus are explained below for better understanding and effective preparation.

 IELT Exam Tips